Skip to content

 Disable services

 Linux is able to update packages autonomously without an external command.
 This task is scheduled by the apt-daily.service, which triggers the system to start apt tasks and scan installed packages for available updates.
 If updates are found, the apt-daily-upgrade.service downloads and installs them without user intervention.
-While useful for keeping your system updated, these are intensive processes in terms of disk I/O that we can safely disable and handle manually.
+While useful for keeping your system updated, these are intensive processes in terms of disk I/O that may be safely disabled and handled manually.

 Disable the bootlogd.service, apt-daily and related services like so: